appium/node-simctl/README.md

  - startBootMonitor

-Methods marked with the star (`*`) character *do not* require the `udid` property to be set on the `Simctl` instance upon their invokation.
+Methods marked with the star (`*`) character *do not* require the `udid` property to be set on the `Simctl` instance upon their invocation.
 All other methods will *throw an error* if the `udid` property is unset while they are being invoked.

 All public methods are supplied with docstrings that describe their arguments and returned values.